PMCC-BioinformaticsCore/janis/docs/tools/bioinformatics/cutadapt/cutadapt.rst

 ==========================  =======================  ============================  ==========  ===========================================================================================================================================================================================================================================================================================================================================================================================================
 name                        type                     prefix                          position  documentation
 ==========================  =======================  ============================  ==========  ===========================================================================================================================================================================================================================================================================================================================================================================================================
-fastq                       FastqGzPair                                                     5
-outputPrefix                Optional<String>                                                   Used for naming purposes adapter                     Optional<Array<String>>  -a                                        Sequence of an adapter ligated to the 3' end (paired data: of the first read).
+outputPrefix                String                                                             Used for naming purposes fastq                       FastqGzPair                                                     5 adapter                     Optional<Array<String>>  -a                                        Sequence of an adapter ligated to the 3' end (paired data: of the first read).
 The adapter and subsequent bases are trimmed.
 If a '$' character is appended ('anchoring'), the adapter is only found if it is a suffix of the read. outputFilename              Optional<Filename>       -o                                        Write trimmed reads to FILE.
 FASTQ or FASTA format is chosen depending on input.
 The summary report is sent to standard output.
 Use '{name}' in FILE to demultiplex reads into multiple files.
 Default: write to standard output secondReadFile              Optional<Filename>       -p                                        Write second read in a pair to FILE.